 Connect to the cluster by using Azure CLI:

 az aks get-credentials --subscription $subscription -g $resource-group -n $name

 kubectl logs -n $namespace $pod

-By default, CaaS Intershop solutions, hosted on Microsoft Azure, are accessible on the Internet via a public IP address.
+By default, Intershop Commerce Platform solutions, hosted on Microsoft Azure, are accessible on the Internet via a public IP address.
 To grant customer and partner clients or servers access to Azure, their public addresses are kept on a whitelist.
-Those connections, for example to storefront and back office sites or provided APIs are HTTPS-only and therefore TLS encrypted.
+Those connections, for example, to storefront and back office sites or provided APIs are HTTPS-only and therefore TLS encrypted.
 TLS/SSL certificates are installed on the Azure web server tiers for that purpose.
 No additional VPN is required in this case.

 Example: The customer has a mail service on its private network, without direct access to public internet.
 It should be used to send e-mails originating in an Azure based Intershop Commerce Management environment (ICM).
 As the mail service has no access to public internet and therefore cannot be directly connected to, a VPN tunnel between Azure, where ICM is hosted, and the private network where the related mail service’s hosts are located is required.

 To create a VPN tunnel between Azure and your (or your partners) on-premise infrastructure, Intershop requires the following information:

 This is the device on your (or your partners) side.
 Intershop needs this IP address to establish a connection.

 While configuring the VPN in Azure, Intershop will get a public IP address for the opposite side.